karask/python-bitcoin-utils/README.rst

 --------
 Keys and Addresses
   https://github.com/karask/python-bitcoin-utils/blob/master/examples/keys_addresses.py - creates a private key which we use to derive a public key and in turn an address.
 We also use the private key to sign a message and then verify it using the public key.

+Hierarchical Deterministic Keys
+  https://github.com/karask/python-bitcoin-utils/blob/master/examples/hd_keys.py - creates an extended private key, from an xpriv/tpriv and path, which we use to derive a public key and in turn all different address.

 Segwit Addresses
   https://github.com/karask/python-bitcoin-utils/blob/master/examples/keys_segwit_addresses.py - creates P2WPKH, P2SH-P2WPKH, P2WSH and P2SH-P2WSH addresses.